ranamansoorali/ranamansoorali/README.md

 # 💫 About Me:
 I'm a Senior Software Engineer with expertise in developing robust, scalable, and efficient software solutions.
-Over the years, I have honed my mobile and web application development skills, leveraging various technologies to create impactful user experiences.<br>
+I've worked with one of the biggest MNCs in the world, including Constellation software, Freestyle solutions and Motive inc. (Formerly known as KeepTruckin inc.) Over the years, I have been building, scaling and securing software solutions. .<br>

 ## 🌐 Socials: